 Is there anything I should avoid doing before applying for a loan?

-• Borrower's signed authorization
+• A signed loan application and borrower authorization

 How long does it take to buy a home?